-Call for abstracts
+Call for abstracts and panels

 The organizing committee of the IX International Conference on Online Journalism (#9COBCIBER) invites interested researchers